How to create a sensitivity label?

 You can skip this chapter if you are already familiar with creating Sensitivity labels or your organization has created Label policies.

-To create a new Sensitivity label, you must have the correct permission to the Microsoft Purview, described in chapter Prerequisites.
+To create a new Sensitivity label, you must have the correct permission to the Microsoft Purview, described in the Prerequisites.

 New Sensitivity Label